Italian Paleo Stuffed Zucchini with Turkey Sausage

 This recipe was originally from Simply Recipes, and it’s been here for almost 8 years.
 I decided to give it some paleo/Whole30 tweaks and refresh it.
 When I made it again, I was holding my breath as my kids tried because none of them like zucchini.

 It’s a summertime tragedy, really.
 I get so excited to throw summer vegetables on the grill and Steve and I are the only ones who eat them.
 Sigh.
 They’re more inclined to eat raw vegetables, though, which I’m not complaining about.
 Overall they’re pretty good eaters.
+I can get them to eat salad, so I shouldn’t complain much.

 At our house, we always take a bite of something new.
 If we don’t like it, we don’t have to finish it, but mom doesn’t make you a second dinner.
 She’s pretty much through being in the kitchen by dinner time and isn’t a short order cook.